School Health & Safety

 School safety inspections

-The Snohomish Health District’s School Safety Program inspects every Kindergarten to 12 school in the county, public and private, every two years.
-Our inspector checks for air quality, lighting levels, and general sanitation in every classroom.
+The Snohomish County Health Department’s School Health and Safety Program inspects every Kindergarten to 12th grade school in the county, public and private, every two years.
+Our inspectors check for air quality, lighting levels, and general safety in every classroom.
 Depending on grade level, other inspection areas include

 We also investigate complaints of unsanitary or unsafe conditions at public and private schools.